 It is not uncommon for Québécois to speak of “la conquête” and to look upon the Battle of the Plains of Abraham, fought on 13 September 1759, as the British military victory that undid New France.
 In fact, in his account of his visit to Lower Canada, Alexis de Tocqueville himself used both the words: “conquis” (conquered) and “abandon,” (abandonment) referring to France’s lost colony.

 The Battle of the Plains of Abraham was decisive.
 At the conclusion of a war, battles are tallied up.
-However, I would suspect that the Battle of the Plains of Abraham did not carry much weight in the minds of persons drafting the Traité de Paris (1763).
-When the Traité de Paris was negotiated, France had lost the Seven Years’ War (1756 – 1763), or French and Indian War.
+However, I would suspect that the Battle of the Plains of Abraham did not carry much weight in the mind of persons drafting the Traité de Paris (1763).
+When the Traité de Paris was negotiated, France lost the Seven Years’ War (1756 – 1763), or French and Indian War (1754 – 1763).
 Moreover, the Seven Years’ War had been an international conflict.

-Consequently, having lost the war, France had to cede some of its colonies and it ceded New France, “quelques arpents de neige” (a few acres of snow) (Voltaire‘s Candide 1759, chapter 23), as well as the eastern part of French Louisiana to Britain, keeping its sugar-rich Caribbean colonies (Guadeloupe and Martinique) and two small islands, Saint-Pierre et Miquelon, off the coast of the current Newfoundland, a pied-à-terre for its fisherman in the North Atlantic.
+Consequently, having lost the war, France had to cede some of its colonies and it ceded New France, “quelques arpents de neige” (a few acres of snow) (Voltaire‘s Candide 1759, chapter 23), as well as the eastern part of French Louisiana to Britain, keeping its sugar-rich Caribbean colonies (Guadeloupe and Martinique) and two small islands, Saint-Pierre-et-Miquelon, off the coast of the current Newfoundland, a pied-à-terre for its fishermen in the North Atlantic.

 It follows that Tocqueville’s description of the cession of New France is, to a large extent, as he stated: “one of the greatest ignominies of Louis XV’s shameful reign.”
 New France was abandoned.
 However, I should think that it was in the best interest of the abandoned nation to redress horrific events by considering itself a “conquered,” rather than abandoned people.
 Doing so could be called damage control.
 Careful wording can constitute a form of resistance.